 World Cup 2026

-The 2026 World Cup So Far, By the Numbers: Just Under 3 Goals a Game
+The 2026 World Cup, By the Numbers: Just Under 3 Goals a Game

-For the first time on this site, I can write about the 2026 World Cup with results instead of projections — the tournament is underway, and games have actually been played.
-This is a living snapshot, refreshed as the matches come in; here is the data-only picture through the first 76 completed matches (as of June 30).
-The 2026 World Cup is, so far, a higher-scoring tournament than 2022 was.
-The completed games have produced 2.93 goals a match, against the 2.69 that the entire 2022 World Cup averaged.
-That gap is real — and the rate has done what a small sample should: it spiked early, then settled.
-The running average peaked around 3.26 a game (through game 27) and now sits at 2.93 — still a clear step above 2022.
+This page spent the tournament as a living snapshot, refreshed as the matches came in.
+The 2026 World Cup is now complete, so what it holds are the final numbers — the data-only picture across all 104 completed matches (final data refreshed July 19).
+The 2026 World Cup was a higher-scoring tournament than 2022.
+The completed games produced 2.96 goals a match, against the 2.69 that the entire 2022 World Cup averaged.
+That gap is real — and the rate did what a small sample should: it spiked early, then settled.
+The running average peaked around 3.26 a game (through game 27) and finished at 2.96 — still a clear step above 2022.

 The headline: more goals than 2022

-Across the 76 completed games, teams have combined for 223 goals — an average of 2.93 per match.
+Across the 104 completed games, teams combined for 308 goals — an average of 2.96 per match.
 The 2022 World Cup, all 64 games, averaged 2.69.
-So the 2026 rate is running about a quarter of a goal per game higher than its predecessor's full-tournament mark.
-Here's the distribution of total goals per match so far, with the 2026 running mean and the 2022 average marked for comparison.
+So the 2026 rate finished about a quarter of a goal per game higher than its predecessor's full-tournament mark.
+Here's the distribution of total goals per match, with the 2026 mean and the 2022 average marked for comparison.

-A histogram of total goals per match across the first 76 completed 2026 World Cup matches, clustered around two to four goals with a long right tail out to the highest-scoring game.
-A solid line marks the 2026 running mean at 2.93 goals per match; a dashed line marks the 2022 full-tournament average at 2.69, to its left.
+A histogram of total goals per match across all 104 completed 2026 World Cup matches, clustered around two to four goals with a long right tail out to the highest-scoring game.
+A solid line marks the 2026 mean at 2.96 goals per match; a dashed line marks the 2022 full-tournament average at 2.69, to its left.

 The shape is familiar — most games cluster at two to four goals — but the whole thing is shifted right of 2022, and the tail is fatter.
-There have been some five- and six-goal games and the odd blowout, which a 64-match tournament in 2022 produced more sparingly.
-At the same time, the left side of the chart has filled in: 18 of the 76 games finished with one goal or none, so this is a wide distribution, not a uniformly high-scoring one.
+There were five- and six-goal games and the odd blowout, which a 64-match tournament in 2022 produced more sparingly.
+At the same time, the left side of the chart filled in: 23 of the 104 games finished with one goal or none, so this is a wide distribution, not a uniformly high-scoring one.

 What's driving it: blowouts in a bigger field

-Before calling 2026 a goal-fest, look at where the goals are coming from.
-The biggest scorelines so far are lopsided ones:
+Before calling 2026 a goal-fest, look at where the goals came from.
+The biggest scorelines were lopsided ones:

 • Germany 7–1 Curaçao